List of Alien (franchise) characters: Amanda Ripley

 Amanda Ripley-McClaren, nicknamed "Amy" by her mother, is Ellen Ripley's daughter.
 Posthumously introduced in Aliens, she died at age sixty-six, two years before the events of the film.
-Ripley is a player character in the 2014 video game Alien: Isolation, which takes place fifteen years after the events of Alien and forty-two years before those of Aliens.
+Amanda is the protagonist in the 2014 video game Alien: Isolation, which takes place fifteen years after the events of Alien and forty-two years before those of Aliens.
 After learning that the Nostromo's flight recorder has been found, she joins a crew en route to the Sevastopol space station and encounters Aliens that have run amok.
 Ripley escapes from the station, which is destroyed when it falls into the gravitational well of the Jovian planet KG348.

-Amanda Ripley's introduction in Aliens was not included in the theatrical version of the film, since 20th Century Fox was concerned about the film's running time.
+Amanda Ripley's mention in Aliens was not included in the theatrical version of the film, since 20th Century Fox was concerned about the film's running time.
 Sigourney Weaver criticized the cut, seeing Amanda as crucial to Ellen Ripley's character development and her bond with the orphaned Newt.
 While developing Alien: Isolation, Creative Assembly originally desired a female protagonist and decided to use Amanda as the best way to focus on her mother, Ellen's, traits.
 The picture model for Ripley in Aliens is Elizabeth Inglis, Sigourney Weaver's mother, and in Alien: Isolation she is voiced by Andrea Deck with motion capture by Kezia Burrows.
 Amanda's design in Alien: Isolation was based on pictures from Elizabeth Inglis' youth.